Best GPU for Ryzen 7 9800X3D – our top Nvidia and AMD picks

 We researched the market and found various options from Nvidia and AMD.
 We filtered those options based on their price, compatibility, performance, and other features, such as DLSS and FSR.

 In addition, we also conduct rigorous in-house testing of the cards.
 This gives us insight into how they'll perform across various scenarios, whether in gaming or professional tasks.
-We're always updating our list with the latest information, so if there are better pairings than these, we'll be sure to update them, so check back with us.
+We're constantly updating our list with the latest information, so if there are better pairings than these, we'll be sure to update them.
 If you're interested in learning about our testing process, head over to the PC Guide testing lab for more details.

 Our top picks